Syed Mohammad Izhar Ashraf

-Syed Mohammed Izhar Ashraf was a Sunni Alim from India.
-He was the relative of Sajjada Nashin of Syed Ashraf Jahangir Semnani and Chief Patron of All India Ulema and Mashaikh Board.
+Syed Mohammed Izhar Ashraf (1934-22 February 2012) was an Indian Sufi saint and Islamic scholar belonging to the Barelvi movement of Sunni Islam.
+He was the relative of sajjada nasheen of Dargah of Ashraf Jahangir Semnani and Chief Patron of the All India Ulema and Mashaikh Board.
 He died on 22 February 2012 at age 78 while receiving treatment at the Ismailia Hospital.
-The Ashraf's are the spritiual descendants of the Sufi saint, Syed Ashraf Jahangir Semnani (d.1386), who had settled in Kichhauchha, U.P., India, after relinquishing his throne in Semnan (Iran), the Ashrafi Family is one of the most revered and authentic families of Hashemite Sayyids residing in India, they trace their lineage to Shaykh 'Abd al-Qadir al-Jilani, the founder of the Qadri tariqa.

-Education
+Early life and education

+He was born to Syed Shah Mukhtar Ashraf and Bibi Sandija in 1934 or 1355 Hijri is Ashrafpur Kichaucha, Uttar Pradesh.

 He completed his primary education at Kichhauchha Sharif.
 After that he went to Ahle sunnat Al Jamiatul Ashrafia Mubarakpur for Dars-i Nizami.
 He completed his Fazilat course in 1959.
 He established many madrasas all over India.
 Ashrafia Izhar-uloloom Machipur is a famous Madras founded by him.
 Later, he joined Jamia Naeemia Moradabad to teach Islamic education to students.

 Works

 He had deep interest in Islamic poetry.
 A compilation of his Nat, Manquabat and Ghazal has published as "Izhare Haquiqat".